Morocco

 administers Western

-Sahara whose sovereignty remains
+Sahara whose sovereignty remains unresolved;

-brokered proposals; Morocco protests Spain's control
+Morocco protests Spain's control over the coastal

-over the coastal enclaves of Ceuta,
+enclaves of Ceuta,

 Melilla,